Make A Donation

 (includes burial of a deceased pet’s body or ashes, or scattering rights thereof, in a section of Heritage Acres designated for pets)

-Burial containers, shrouds, urns and the like must be obtained and provided by the person or persons making burial arrangements.
-Heritage Acres will make available a list of recommended businesses, vendors and craftspersons who make and sell these products.
-Heritage Acres does not provide, make or offer any burial products, and is not responsible for them.
+Most burial containers, shrouds, urns and the like must be obtained and provided by the person or persons making burial arrangements.
+Heritage Acres will make available a list of recommended businesses, vendors and craftspeople who make and sell these products.
+The only burial container available for purchase from Heritage Acres is our cremation casket (listed above).

-Obituaries, announcements and the like are the responsibility of the person or persons making burial arrangements.
-Graveside or other memorial services also must be arranged and paid for separately by the person or persons making burial arrangements.
+Obituaries, announcements, and the like are the responsibility of the person or persons making burial arrangements.
+Any desired graveside or other memorial services also must be arranged and paid for separately by the person or persons making burial arrangements.
 There may be times when Heritage Acres staff or volunteers can assist with graveside or memorial services, but no express commitment is made herein to provide such services.

 Shrouds, Caskets, Urns, and Markers